Esteves31/YardsGhost/README.md

 link for Itch.io: https://ghost-31.itch.io/yards-ghost

-If you play the game and enjoy or not, please, leave your opinion about the game. ✌️✌️
+If you play the game and enjoy or not, please, leave your opinion about the game, this is very important! ✌️✌️